-According to Google, the time is slightly randomized — for example, if you set a daily trigger between 2am – 3am, Google will choose a time between 2am and 3am for your trigger.
+Google slightly randomizes the time.
+For example, if you set a daily trigger between 2am - 3am, Google will choose a time between 2am and 3am for your trigger.
 Following that, your trigger time will remain consistent each day, such that exactly 24 hours passes before the trigger fires again.

 In some cases you may want one request to run before a second request, to ensure that some ID or other value is ready for a subsequent request.
 This can be done by ordering triggers.
 There are two methods of ordering triggers:

-This means that if two triggers are set to run at the same schedule, the one higher up will run prior to the other.
-Further, if two triggers are set at different intervals, the one higher up still takes precedence over the other one.
+If two triggers are set to run at the same frequency, the one higher up will always run prior to the other.

-In the screenshot below, Daily will always run first.
-Even if Hourly runs every hour while Daily runs only once a day, Daily will run first during the hour that they both run.
+In the screenshot below, Hourly runs every hour and Daily runs just once a day.
+Daily will always run first during the hour that they both run.

 On both the Requests screen and the Saved Triggers screen, triggers can be re-ordered by grabbing their handles and dragging and dropping them to the desired order.